-On 22-25 May 2014, the Open Dialog Foundation organised a short-term observation mission to Ukraine in order to monitor the electoral and vote-counting process in the parallel elections for Ukraine’s Presidential and local elections.
+On 22-25 May 2014, the Open Dialogue Foundation organised a short-term observation mission to Ukraine in order to monitor the electoral and vote-counting process in the parallel elections for Ukraine’s Presidential and local elections.
 The observers from Poland, Czech Republic and Slovakia were based in five Ukrainian cities – Vinnytsia, Chernihiv, Lviv, Kyiv and Odessa.

 The organisation of the mission was particularly important in the context of the conditions in which the elections were organised and held: Russian aggression and annexation of Crimea, destabilisation of southern and eastern regions of Ukraine, difficulties in running the electoral campaign caused by the activities of pro-Russian terrorists and separatist forces, and also continuous presence of the Russian army along the border with Ukraine.